CyberRomeCat/library/README.md

 # library
-library project from The Odin Project
+library project from TOP to implement the learnings of object and object constructors